Robust constrained nonlinear Model Predictive Control with Gated Recurrent Unit model -- Extended version: Numerical example

 The simulation was performed by applying step-wise variations of the reference $\Bar{y}$, where all the values of the reference respect Assumption \ref{ass:setpoint}.
 When $\Bar{y}$ changes, the value of $\alpha$ that defines the terminal set is updated.
 The simulation parameters are such that condition \eqref{eq:condition-recursive-feasibility} is satisfied for all $k \geq 0$.
-The resulting closed loop trajectories are reported in Fig. \ref{fig:output}, showing that the controller is able to manage the plant in a satisfactory way.
-A small static gain mismatch is present, that is due to modelling errors.
+The FHOCP was solved with \textit{fmincon} function of Matlab optimization toolbox.
+The resulting closed loop trajectories are reported in Fig. \ref{fig:output}, showing that the controller is able to manage the plant in a robust satisfactory way in spite of uncertainties due to modelling errors.
+Only a small static gain mismatch is present.